 Up until now it has been a daunting task to constantly be ahead of the game.
 For the last few years, staying ahead of the pack and retaining market share has meant keeping a close eye on your competitors.
 How many times have we received that email from the brand manager saying:

 “Oh no, have you seen the new campaign of XYZ just put out, it’s just like ours.
 I swear they’ve been spying in on our strategy meetings!”

 You are either developing new product lines or services, keeping a beady eye on ensuring a competitive price point or making sure your agency creates better advertising campaigns than your competitors.
 If you’re having a party or event for your business checkout rent stage lights for affordable AV Equipment and Event production.

 If this is ringing true to you that kundenstrom.com/seo-check-online have this sense that you are trying the same thing over and over again expecting the results to improve and they don’t, I would like to humbly advise a change in strategy, and I am pretty sure that Green Genie SEO agrees with me.
 It’s called a disruptive innovation strategy.
-I’m not going to lie, it’s not easy gearing your business for disruption, but neither is developing a new product line or developing another ‘award winning’ advertising campaign.
+I’m not going to lie, it’s not easy gearing your business for disruption, but neither is developing a new product line from SEO Experts or developing another ‘award winning’ advertising campaign.

 Since the birth of the Apples iPhone back in the day and more recently the Nike+ platform, it has become fashionable to talk about industry disruption.
 Disruptive innovation, a term of art coined by Clayton Christensen, describes a process by which a product or service takes root initially in simple applications at the bottom of a market and then relentlessly moves up market, eventually displacing established competitors.